glitchybunny/Drawry/README.md

 4. Run `node server.js` to test the server locally.
 5. Connect to the server by going to `localhost` or `127.0.0.1` in your browser.

-**How to run on heroku:**
-1. Fork this repo
-2. Create new heroku instance and connect it to your forked repo.
-3. Heroku should automatically detect and choose a buildpack.
-If not, add the `heroku/nodejs` buildpack in the settings.
-4. Start the dyno and you should be good to go :)

 ---

 ### Environment Variables